 The Others Exhibit: the second edition of Exhibit is presented this year inside the Fair, in a dedicated corridor of Maria Adelaide.
 The exhibition is inspired by a principle that should always be the main one of art: to be boundless.
 Sculptures, installations and multimedia interventions with no size limits will engage with the vastness of their container, forcing the usual limits of an exhibition space

-The Others Performance: a daily program of performances from artists proposed by the exhibitors and selected by the Curatorial Committee.
+The Others Performance: a daily program of performances from artists proposed by the exhibitors.

 The Others Roundtable: The Others will invite some of the major players in the emerging art scene to discuss the topic of Cultural Nomadism.